StevenBtw/AoC_2025/README.md

 <summary><strong>Why did I pick these tools?</strong></summary>

 - **Bash:** used bash a lot the last years and want to try some parsing with it.
-- **CUDA:** new for me, brute forced day 11 last year (blinking intensifies) using CuPy and actually had a lot of fun, want to try and write my own kernel for a problem that is more fitting this time around.
+- **CUDA(Python):** new for me, brute forced day 11 last year (blinking intensifies) using CuPy and actually had a lot of fun, want to try and write my own kernel for a problem that is more fitting this time around.
 - **Excel:** used to use Excel a lot until 7-8 years ago, will use pure formulas, no macros.
 - **Julia:** also new for me, but heard a lot of great things about it.
 - **Marimo(Python):** definitely a flex pick, replaced all my EDA notebooks and light UI with Marimo, goal is to use the interactive nature of Marimo for a problem that is suited for it (like day 8 '22).